Tavares (group): History

 In 1984, Ralph stepped down from the group.
 Pooch took over as the non-commissioned business/booking agent for Tavares from 1984 to 2014.
-Tiny left in the mid-1990s to pursue his solo career, while the other three brothers continued to tour.
+Tiny left in 1988 to pursue his solo career, while the other three brothers continued to tour.
 Tiny rejoined the group in 2009.
 Musician Feliciano "Flash" Vierra Tavares, the family patriarch and father of all members of Tavares, died in 2008.

 Chubby Tavares released his first solo album, Jealousy, on July 17, 2012, a few months after Tavares, the Four Tops (who recorded the original version of "Remember What I Told You to Forget"), and The Temptations toured the UK together.
 Preceding the album, a digital-only single was released called "It's Christmas".
 On December 17, it reached No. 5 on Amazon's Acid Jazz chart.
 Both the album and the single were produced by Carla Olson, and the album was released by "Fuel Records"/Universal Records.

 In 2013, the brothers were honored with "Lifetime Achievement Awards" by The National R&B Music Society Black Tie Gala, in Atlantic City, New Jersey.
 All six brothers attended and performed on stage together for the first time in 37 years.

 In 2014, Pooch suffered a stroke and the business/booking for Tavares was turned over to Oriola Mngmt LLC.
 He regained his health and opted for retirement.

 Ralph Tavares died on December 8, 2021, two days before his 80th birthday.

+Chubby retired from singing due to a pulmonary illness on May 14, 2023.

-Pooch Tavares died in April 2024, at the age of 81.
+Pooch Tavares died on April 15, 2024, at the age of 81.

+On November 29, 2025, Chubby Tavares died at the age of 81.

+On April 27, 2026, Tavares was inducted into the Atlantic City Walk of Fame presented by, The National R&B Music Society.
+Stuart Bascombe of Black Ivory inducted them.
+Sister Sledge, Melba Moore, Billy Paul, Roy Ayers and Black Ivory were also inducted as part of the 2026 Class.